dengyuhk/Sketch2Stress/README.md

 You can download our created [dataset](https://drive.google.com/file/d/1EdItIZgZRyj8uHh1gWykjtBQZYTcrK6-/view?usp=sharing) and put them into the `dataset` folder for further training and testing.
 If you download and use the dataset, you agree to the below items:

 * The dataset is available for non-commercial research purposes only.
-* You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes, any portion of the images and any portion of derived data.
+* You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes any portion of the images and any portion of derived data.
-* We reserves the right to terminate your access to *Sketch2Stress* dataset at any time.
+* We reserve the right to terminate your access to the *Sketch2Stress* dataset at any time.

 > Note: Due to limited storage of my Google Drive, the `dataset` only contains one category, **guitar**, but is sufficient for training and testing.